OKaluza/fractured/docs/docs.rst

 Tools
 -----
 The majority of the controls used to control the fractal rendering appear in the set of tabs on the left, which we will call the "Tools" area.

+Many of the parameters in this area can be adjusted using the mouse scroll wheel.
+Scrolling over a numeric parameter will update the value in increments of 1 and redraw the fractal.
+Finer adjustment can be achieved by holding [SHIFT] while scrolling, then only the digit under the mouse pointer will be updated.
+(If the mouse is not over a digit then the last digit will be updated instead).
+This is very handy to interactively adjust parameters and instantly see the effect on the fractal rendering.

 Parameters
 ~~~~~~~~~~